How to Get Into UCLA in 2026: Complete Admissions Guide

 - How to Get Into UC Berkeley

-See how your profile compares for UCLA with Counsely's free college matcher.
+See how your profile compares for UCLA with Counsely's college matcher.